 For more than 20 years, Fran has worked in an advisory capacity as an analyst, consultant and writer.
 She writes regularly for a number of publications, including Silicon, Computer Weekly, Computer Reseller News, IT-Analysis and Computing Magazine.
 Fran is also a regular contributor to Security Management Practices of the Faulkner Information Services division of InfoToday.

-Latest content from Fran Howarth
+Latest research from Fran Howarth

 - Driving into the future with connected cars on 6th July, 2018